LiaoPan/msqms/docs/source/index.rst

          .. div:: sd-font-normal

-            OPMQC is implemented in modular fashion and provides command-line tools for generating quality reports, as well as functional interfaces for easy integration into third-party software.
+            MSQMs is implemented in modular fashion and provides command-line tools for generating quality reports, as well as functional interfaces for easy integration into third-party software.

    .. grid-item::
       :columns: 12 12 12 6